 Many children find arithmetic-filled, repetition-based programs boring.
 Families have started to realize that this generation of children will need to develop math problem-solving skills in order to compete in a technological society.
 Computers are able to solve thousands of calculations in a fraction of a second, so focusing on quick calculation skills is not only demotivating for many children, but doesn’t show children the real beauty of math and how applying math to real-world problems can be as fascinating as beating a computer game or solving a puzzle.

 “Rote learning is never effective.
 The human brain does not remember memorized facts, it needs to understand facts.
 The same way children need to understand mathematics.
 In addition applied maths is what is important for smart older children.
 There is always simple addition, subtraction, multiplication, and division in any math problem.
 The tutors at Kumon are not experts in maths.
 They charge a lot of money for a few workbooks that parents have to help kids do.” – A Pediatrician

 In the past, schools focused on drilling math facts and calculation methods, and math programs designed to focus on these skills started to spread worldwide as parents wanted to support their children’s mastery of these skills.
 These days, word problems are a central part of every math curriculum worldwide.
-Math programs which leave out this essential part of the math curriculum are giving families false promises of reaching math excellence and leaving children with an outdated view of math.
+Math programs that leave out this essential part of the math curriculum are giving families false promises of reaching math excellence and leaving children with an outdated view of math.